AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-file-format-best-practices.md

 * To preserve image profile information
 * To preserve transparency
 * To process PSD and PSB files

-To know how to set up the ImageMagic library in AEM, see [Using ImageMagick](/help/assets/media-handlers.md#an-example-using-imagemagick).
-For optimum usage, see [Best Practices for Configuring ImageMagick](/help/assets/best-practices-for-imagemagick.md).

 ## Image Transcoding Library {#image-transcoding-library}